I’ll start with what I feel is the most important thing to think about.

-If you already know them quite well still take some time to talk before you start.
-Tell them what you are going to do, what they should expect as you take their picture and you make their portrait.
+If you already know them quite well, still take some time to talk before you start.
+Tell them what you’re going to do and what they should expect as you take their picture.
 Ask them about the style of pictures they like.

-Keep in your mind that your picture will be about a person or persons, so wherever you choose it shouldn’t ‘take-over’ the picture.
+Keep in mind that your picture will be about a person or persons, so wherever you choose it shouldn’t take over the picture.
 Nor should it be the focal point or be too distracting.
 What would make it distracting?
-The eye will tend towards areas that are bright or colorful, so look at your background (and foreground) carefully.
-Is there anything in it that will take the viewers eye away from your subject?
+The eye will tend toward areas that are bright or colorful, so look at your background (and foreground) carefully.
+Is there anything in it that will take the viewer’s eye away from your subject?
 You should consider carefully exactly where you place your subject against your chosen background.

-Make sure that they don’t have a building, lamppost or other object growing out of their head!
-Move yourself or your subject!
-If you are shooting inside someone’s house don’t be afraid to ask him or her to move (see below reference lighting) and ask them to take pictures and personal effects down from the walls!
-You need to decide whether you are going to shoot your subject at full length or whether you are going to ‘crop’ in close.
+Make sure that they don’t have a building, lamppost, or other object growing out of their head!
+Move yourself or your subject.
+If you’re shooting inside someone’s house, don’t be afraid to ask him or her to move (see below reference lighting) and ask them to take pictures and personal effects down from the walls.
+You need to decide whether you are going to shoot your subject at full length or whether you are going to crop in close.

-What ever you decide, the rule is to avoid the joints.
-Don’t end your picture at a joint such as the knee as it can make it look like the limb has been amputated.
-It is fine to crop a limb but just not at a joint.
+Whatever you decide, the rule is to avoid the joints.
+Don’t end your picture at a joint such as the knee, as it can make it look like the limb has been amputated.
+It’s fine to crop a limb but just not at a joint.

-Lastly, think about where you will place your subject in the frame?
-Dead center is fine, but can be a little boring.
+Lastly, think about where you will place your subject in the frame.
+Dead center is fine, but it can be a little boring.
 Placing the subject off center (in the left or right third) looking into the unused space can look really nice and pleasing to the eye.
-Put their head in the top third too.
+Put their head in the top third, too.

-You don’t need to be an expert a bunch of fancy gear to take a nice, well-lit picture.
-The best light to use is natural light and the best natural light is overcast light.
-The main reason is the bigger the light source the softer the light and what bigger light source could you get than an overcast sky?
-There are other advantages like the lack of harsh shadows; your subject won’t be squinting and colors are not all bleached out, as they would be in bright sunlight.
+You don’t need to be an expert or own a bunch of fancy gear to take a nice, well-lit picture.
+The best light to use is natural light, and the best natural light is overcast light.
+The main reason is the bigger the light source the softer the light.
+And what bigger light source could you get than an overcast sky?
+There are other advantages, like the lack of harsh shadows; your subject won’t be squinting and colors are not all bleached out, as they would be in bright sunlight.